 He or she will know what's best for your riding level and always get a second opinion.

 A professional dealer will always demonstrate and let you test the kit or pieces of equipment.

 In the end, you'll need to know what's right for you in the present, but also look at your goals for the near future.

 Competition among manufacturers is fierce, and so prices tend to differ little between brands, especially when comparing equipment in the same quality range.

-The essential kitesurfing kit includes half-a-dozen pieces and their price range are as follows:
+The essential kitesurfing kit includes half a dozen pieces, and their price range is as follows:

 Kite: $800 > $2,000

 Spreader Bar: $40 > $60

 When it comes to kites, the price tag may vary depending on the year of release, the size, the brand, and the type of wing you're interested in.